valfur03/libft_eval/README.md

 1. Place yourself in libft directory to evaluate

+2. Make libft.a

-2. Clone this repo
+3. Clone this repo

-3. Execute
+4. Execute

    ```
    ./libft_eval/generate.sh